RN Float Pool Jobs in USA with Visa Sponsorship

 Do RN Float Pool positions qualify for H-1B sponsorship?

 Yes, RN Float Pool positions qualify as specialty occupations requiring nursing licensure and typically a BSN degree.
-USCIS regularly approves H-1B petitions for registered nurses, especially for hospitals demonstrating critical staffing needs across multiple units that float nurses address.
+USCIS regularly approves H-1B visa petitions for registered nurses, especially for hospitals demonstrating critical staffing needs across multiple units that float nurses address.

 What degree do I need for visa sponsorship as a float nurse?